documentationjs/documentation/docs/FAQ.md

 option.
 With `--shallow` specified, dependendencies aren't followed: documentation.js documents only the files you explicitly name.

-If you are using ES modules you can also use `--document-exported`.
-With this option, all exported bindings will be documented even if they don't have a JSDoc comment.
-This also documents _only_ exported bindings, even if other code has comments: the effect is to document the externally-facing surface of a module automatically.
+If you're using ES modules, you enable the option `--document-exported` to automatically document all exported bindings in your project, even if they don't have JSDoc comments.
+This also ignores non-exported items, even if they are commented.

 ## Will adding JSDoc comments slow down my code?